 To make a complaint please email: email@example.com or call the OIG main number at 718-901-6600.

-The Communications & External Affairs Department serves as an intergovernmental arm of the SCA.
-The External Affairs Department develops and maintains positive relationships between the SCA and elected officials, community boards, community education councils, other public agencies and utilities and the United Federation of Teachers.
-Communications & External Affairs acts as SCA representatives at large public hearings, maintains interagency communications, manages agency correspondence, gathers information for media inquiries and assists in emergency situations.
+The External Affairs Department serves as the intergovernmental arm of the SCA.
+External Affairs develops and maintains positive relationships between the SCA and elected officials, community boards, community education councils, other public agencies and utilities and the United Federation of Teachers.
+External Affairs represents the SCA at public hearings, maintains interagency communications, manages agency correspondence, responds to media inquiries and assists in emergency situations.

 Public Art for Public Schools